Bitget Review

 | SOL | Solana | 0.01 SOL | ~$1-2 |

 Deposits: Crypto deposits cost nothing on Bitget's end.
 You just pay the sending network's gas fee.
 Bank transfers are free in most regions.
 Credit and debit card purchases come with a 1.5%-3.5% surcharge depending on your provider and location.
-I deposited via crypto transfer every time because the card fees eat into your capital from the start.
+Crypto transfer is the cost-optimal deposit method, since card fees eat into your capital from the start.

 Costs Most People Miss: